 Advanced Credit & Placement

-Entering first-year students may earn placement and credit by examination in four ways:
+Students may earn credit by examination in four ways:

 International Baccalaureate HL Exams (IB)

 SAT II Subject Tests for French, German, Italian, and Spanish